ChanghoJ/2025Spring_projects/README.md

     - Counts how many states exceeded the national average each year.
 ***Resulting Plot: Shows whether innovation became more evenly distributed or remained concentrated in fewer regions.***

+## Hypothesis 2: Proximity to Research Institutions and Patent Density
+### We expect that counties with prominent research universities (e.g., Stanford, MIT, UIUC) consistently see higher patent activity.
+This hypothesis explores whether proximity to academic research hubs correlates with innovation output.
+- From feedback, we heard it would be great to make function on distance caculation, but hypothesis 2 is more about gathered around counties rather than distance.

+### Datasets Used:
+- g_location_disambiguated.tsv
+- g_inventor_disambiguated.tsv
+- Colleges_and_Universities_-3122497483864735259.csv
+- 2025-Public-Data-File.xlsx

+### Data Import & Filtering
+The notebook:
+- Loaded all data into Pandas DataFrames.
+- Merged with necessary dataframes (e.g. latitude and longitude in one dataframe to the other).
+- Filter out patent location by == 'US'.
+- Dropped na value from columns will use

+### Key Analyses & Visualizations
+- 1. Scatter map
+    - This is visualization that blue dots are individual inventors with patents, whereas red starts are very high spending research universities on a U.S. territory map.
+    - loc_sample_df, the subsampled version of dataset used for performance issue.
+    - Got an assistence from ChatGPT for the plot
+- 2. County density map
+    - This is a density heatmap based on number of patent application by inventors with red starts as universities
+    - Helped from ChatGPT, for the visualization part
+- 3. Summary statistics
+    - Calculated summary statistics for counties' patent application amount with university vs. without university
+    - Helped from ChatGPT

+### Summary of Results
+- In **scatter map**,
+- In a brief sense, it looks like patent applicants (inventors) likely gathered around area nearby research universities.
+- Still not clear enough to makes the conclusion, so proceed to the next visualization
+- According to **density map**, it is hard to compare counties with and without the universities
+- The **summary statistic** results show that high mean, but unreliable due to huge gap between min and max patent application amount.
+- So, by checking minimum, median, maximum, we can conclude counties with universities have more patent applicants
+- This is comparable result as counties with universities are small (153 vs 3022) but showed higher minimum, median, and maximum patent applicants.
+- Therefore, the hypothesis 2, counties with prominent research universities (e.g., Stanford, MIT, UIUC) consistently see higher patent activity, is likely right according to minimum, median, and maximum amount of patent applicants are more around universities.

 ## Hypothesis 3: Attorney Involvement & Technologically Advanced States
 ### We hypothesize that patents involving attorney organizations are more likely to be filed from technologically advanced states, while those without attorney involvement may originate from a broader geographic base, including emerging innovation regions.
 This hypothesis explores how legal representation in patent filings might correlate with technological, and geographic factors.